 *Toyota is not mentioned in the article, but the described way of working in the article is very close to the way Toyota is working, or what we in the Western world later come to call Lean Product Development.

 **The first paragraph of The New New Product Development Game states that everything starts with the main team; “In today’s fast-paced, fiercely competitive world of commercial new product development, speed and flexibility are essential.
 Companies are increasingly realizing that the old, sequential approach to developing new products simply won’t get the job done.
-Instead, companies in Japan and the United States are using a holistic method—as in rugby, the ball gets passed within the team as it moves as a unit up the field. ”
+Instead, companies in Japan and the United States are using a method that is holistic—as in rugby, the ball gets passed within the whole team as it moves as a unit up the field. ”

 Takeuchi, Hirotaka and Nonaka, Ikujiro, ”The New New Product Development Game”.
 Harvard Business Review, Jan 1986 issue.